-4 This Standard applies to all projects likely to have significant environmental, climate and/or social impacts and risks.
-These impacts and risks need to be taken into account at the earliest possible stage of planning and decision-making processes.
+This Standard applies to all projects likely to have significant environmental, climate and/or social 4 impacts and risks.
+These impacts and risks need to be taken into account at the earliest possible stage of planning and decision-making processes, including to ensure consistency with "Do Not Significant Harm" (DNSH) and "Minimum Safeguards" (MS) principles and requirements3.